 Undergraduate Special Topics Courses

-Note: We have submitted a proposal to make this a regular course (expected to be MATH 367); until the new course is approved and in the schedule, the 396T course number will be used.
+Note: We have submitted a proposal to make this a regular course (MATH 367); MATH 367 will be available starting in Spring 2018.

 Spring 2017: MATH 396T-001 and 002 - Sports Analytics taught by Antonio Iniguez, Joseph Watkins, & Moysey Brio.